-One of the best-known and glorious sites of ancient world, Persepolis, is located in the plain of Marvdasht, about 75 km northwest of Shiraz.
-It was one of the dynastic centers in Achaemenid era.
-UNESCO has registered this impressive manifestation of Achaemenid architecture at the list of World Heritage Sites in 1979.
+One of the best-known and glorious sites of the ancient world, Persepolis, is located in the plain of Marvdasht, about 75 km northwest of Shiraz.
+It was one of the dynastic centers in the Achaemenid era.
+UNESCO has registered this impressive manifestation of Achaemenid architecture as a world tangible cultural heritage in 1979.

 Function of Persepolis

 There is a wide-ranging debate on the function of Persepolis.
 Many scholars believe Achaemenids have built it as a ceremonial palace complex mainly for celebrating Nowruz, the Persian New Year festival.
 Others deny any evidence of celebrating Nowruz in the Achaemenid period, and therefore, at Persepolis.
 Some scholars, on the other hand, see the site as a manifestation of royal power or think of it as a political, economic, and administrative center of the empire.

 Achaemenid Architecture at Persepolis

 The palaces and their annexes of the site benefited from such luxury and glory that could raise a sense of respect and humility in every visitor.
 In constructing the palaces, not only the best materials were provided from all over the empire, but also all the ethnic groups living under the empire cooperated by offering their industries and skills as a sign of interest in unity.

 The entrance gate to the site was originally from the south, through a staircase.
 To the right of this gate, you can see four cuneiform inscriptions in the name of Darius the Great on a huge block: Two in Old Persian, one in Elamite, and the fourth in Babylonian.
 These inscriptions informed visitors of the nature of Persepolis, people who contributed to its construction, and the Darius’ beliefs and ideals.

 In the following, you can learn more about Achaemenid architecture by passing through different parts of this unique site.
 They’re as follows: